Rugby World Cup: Jack Carty replaces Johnny Sexton for Japan clash

 His form had blossomed in the last couple of seasons with Connacht, ironing out a tendency to make errors and fulfilling his stated ambition of improving his goal-kicking this season.

-While given more of a structure to operate within under Andy Friend than was the case with Kieran Keane, Connacht’s high-tempo, ball-in-hand approach suits his brand of heads-up rugby.
+While given more of a structure to operate within under Andy Friend than was the case with Kieran Keane, Connacht’s approach high tempo, ball-in-hand approach suits his brand of heads-up rugby.

 They bring different skills and are encouraged to use them.